deeplearning4j/deeplearning4j/build_vgg_webapp.md

 ```

-### Code to test image input from command line prompt
+### Code to test image input from command-line prompt

 ```